 In artificial dens we can train our dog to apport out of the den.
 This has an invaluable importance in the game management of small game hunting grounds.
 Dogs with good abilities can bring out food rests besides „deactivated” foxes.
 These can give valuable pieces of information about the life style and eating habits of foxes, badgers or other species living in dens.

 When our dog feels at home in the artificial den, we can begin to work with living opponents.
 By training we have to consider the age and the physical condition of the dogs.
 The opponent has to be chosen in a way that the success of the dog is guaranteed.
+This principle can ensure the continuous positive experiences and can raise self-confidence.

 After the training has become passionate, we can go out to the hunting ground and we can begin training under natural circumstances.